Axelle-G-code/CyclOps-IOT/README.md

 CyclOps-
-Keeping a watchful eye on your cycling operations
+Keeping a watchful eye on your cycling analytics.